ids/cluster-builder-control/README.md

 > **Change them immediately!** - you have been warned!

 > You only need to login to GNOME once to setup VMware Workstation for Linux.
 See **cluster-builder-setup.html** in the root of the home directory of the VM admin user for links and hints.
-It is also a handy way to setup the static IP address and hostname of the desktop.
+It is also a handy way to setup the static IP address and hostname of the control station.
 After that, and once _cluster-builder_ has been configured it can be used over SSH.

 When the VM is first created and booted the user will need to: